jakeaaron/MultiCurrencyFormatter/README.md

 ## Getting help

-Instruct users how to get help with this software; this might include links to an issue tracker, wiki, mailing list, etc.

-**Example**

 If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.

-## Getting involved

-This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc.

-General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](CONTRIBUTING.md).

 ----